-Above Pine Park, the first 0.8 mile was cleared to some extent and had some tread repairs in September 2018.
-Above this, it has not been maintained since the 2011 Horseshoe 2 fire, and you can expect to encounter narrow and slippery tread, oak, ceanothus and locust growing into the trail, possibly the very occasional downed tree from the few that still remain on this slope post-fire, and washouts at side drainage crossings.
+Above Pine Park, the first 0.8 mile was cleared to some extent and had some tread repairs in September 2018, and an additional 1.1 miles had extensive brushing and tread repair done in September 2019.
+Above this, it has not been maintained since the 2011 Horseshoe 2 fire, and you can expect to encounter narrow and slippery tread, oak, ceanothus and locust growing into the trail, possibly the very occasional downed tree from the few that still remain on this slope post-fire, and washouts at a few side drainage crossings.

 From Deer Spring to the junction with the Crest Trail, the trail was maintained in October 2014, with several logs cut off the trail and extensive tread repair and rebuilding through a thick grassy slope.

 Length: 8.44 mi

 The Snowshed Trail is accessible from four locations.